 We're in those lazy, hot, humid days of summer but if you are at home on this Fourth of July weekend, chances are that you will end up on a porch someplace either relaxing, celebrating with friends over a meal or watching fireworks.

 Maybe it's because I was born and raised in the south.
 But I love porches.
 When I was growing up, the "porch" was where the family headed after dinner.
 I can hear my mother saying, "Help me finish the dishes and let's go out on the porch."
-It was where all important discussions and decisions took place.
+It was where all important discussions anddecisions took place.
 Even though the "porch" was only a small cement stoop with a couple of aluminum chairs.
 It was still the place where we retreated at the end of the day.
 And so did all of the neighbors.

 As a Southwest Florida interior decorator, I have had many "porches" since those days.
 Small apartment balconies barely large enough for two chairs, front porches with comfortable wicker furniture, large lanais' with summer kitchens surrounding a pool and filled with friends.
 But to me, they are all "porches."
 A place to unwind, relax and think.

 So, if in these hot, hot, hot, days of July, you find your porch in need of a little makeover, I have some tips to give your space, no matter what the size, a little refreshing.
-For years, I have been helping my clients makeover their porches as an extension of their living space.
+For years, I have helping my clients makeover their porches as an extension of the home's living space.
 No matter what the size or budget.

 Add a porch swing.
 What could be better than dozing in a porch swing at the end of the day?
 Find them at flea markets if you are looking for vintage, hardware stores or check out the Ballard Designs Sunday Porch Swing shown on this page.
 A porch swing just cries out, "Stop what you are doing and come and relax for a while."
 And if you find a vintage swing that just will not hold up to much weight, hang it any way and fill it with plants.